 Luckily, emotion estimation technology has come a long way.
 For example, FaceAnalysis developed by Visage Technologies estimates all basic human emotions – happiness, sadness, fear, surprise, anger, and disgust.
 Additionally, those basic emotions can be combined to detect more complex ones, such as worry or pride.
 In addition to emotion monitoring, FaceAnalysis estimates each person’s age and gender as well.
 Combining such information can help robots interact with people in a positive and effective way.

 Humans have a natural ability to recognize and distinguish between faces, and we rely on it heavily in our daily communication.
-There’s a difference in how we talk to a friend and how we talk to a stranger; the information we share, the approach we take, and even our tone of voice may change depending on the person we’re talking to.
+There’s a difference between how we talk to a friend and how we talk to a stranger; the information we share, the approach we take, and even our tone of voice may change depending on the person we’re talking to.
 This helps us maintain meaningful relationships and exchange information more efficiently.

 Face recognition gives robots a way to personalize interactions with people.
 It can memorize valuable information gathered during their previous interactions, such as their favorite topics or the preferred tone of communication, and use that information to personalize each interaction.
 For example, a robot that cares for the elderly can remind them to take their specific medicine, bring up their favorite topics when they seem sad, and more.